judelo/Image-Abstraction/README.md

 Executable: `./image_abstraction`

 Parameters:
 - 1: file name of image.
-Can be an absolute path like **/mnt/data/lbouza/Image-Abstraction-Modif/bordeauxResize.jpg** or relative path like **bordeauxResize.jpg**
 - 2: Task to perform: Abstraction: 0; Watercolor: 1; Shaking: 2; Shape smoothing: 3; Style transfer: 4;
-- 3: Synthesis model to use: orignal shapes: 0; ellipse: 1; rectangle: 2; circle 3;  dictionary: 4 (use just for Style Transfer), random: 5 (not use);
+- 3: Synthesis model to use: orignal shapes: 0; ellipse: 1; rectangle: 2; circle 3;  dictionary: 4 (just for Style Transfer);
 - 4: Segmentation of input image: No: 0; Yes: 1;
+- 5: Alternative model: If we use mask to mix models, this parameter is use to choose the second model: orignal shapes: 0; ellipse: 1; rectangle: 2; circle 3;  dictionary: 4 (just for Style Transfer);
+- 6 - 14: Advance options for shape abstraction task
+- 15 - 23: Advanced options for watercolor task
+- 24 - 32: Advanced options for shaking task
+- 33 - 42: Advanced options for filtering task
+- 42 - 55: Advanced options for style transfer task
-- 5: Style image.
+- 56: Style image.
 In case we select the task Style Transfer (4), we need to indicate the file name of the Style image.
 Absolute or relative path can be used.
+- 57: Mask: In case we will use mixed models or segmentation, we need to indicate the file name of the mask.

 #### 3. Examples

-Apply Abstraction with ellipse to image bordeauxResize.jpg, but not use Segmentation:
+Apply Abstraction with ellipse to image input_0.png and default parameters.
-`./image_abstraction bordeauxResize.jpg 0 1 0`
+`./image_abstraction input_0.png 0 1 false 0 false 1 0.01 100 3 0.5 0 1 0 false 0 0 100 3 0.6 0 0 0 false 0 0 100 3 0.6 0 0 0 false 0 0.1 100 3 0.8 0 0 0 false 0 0 100 3 0 0 1 0.2 2 1 0 0 0 input_1.png mask_0.png`

-Apply Style Transfer to image bordeauxResize.jpg, with Style image VanGogh.jpg `./image_abstraction bordeauxResize.jpg 4 4 0 VanGogh.jpg`
+Apply Style Transfer to image input_0.png, with Style image input_1.png and default parameters.
+`./image_abstraction input_0.png 4 0 false 0 false 1 0.01 100 3 0.5 0 1 0 false 0 0 100 3 0.6 0 0 0 false 0 0 100 3 0.6 0 0 0 false 0 0.1 100 3 0.8 0 0 0 false 0 0 100 3 0 0 1 0.2 2 1 0 0 0 input_1.png mask_0.png`

 Apply Watercolor to image bordeauxResize.jpg, leaving original shapes, and apply segmentation.
-`./image_abstraction bordeauxResize.jpg 1 0 1`
+`./image_abstraction input_0.png 1 0 true 0 false 1 0.01 100 3 0.5 0 1 0 false 0 0 100 3 0.6 0 0 0 false 0 0 100 3 0.6 0 0 0 false 0 0.1 100 3 0.8 0 0 0 false 0 0 100 3 0 0 1 0.2 2 1 0 0 0 input_1.png mask_0.png`

 ## ABOUT THIS FILE